📣 Join us on Tue, May 24, @ 1PM ET for a live event on Recover 64% Of Your Abandoned Carts [Practical Tips & Tools]

 Now that you have welcomed your new customer, ensure you make them feel valued.
 Send this email to your newly acquired customer about 3 days after the welcome message or once they have received the product.

 Ask them how they feel about the product, how they think you can improve their experience, or even invite them to your community.

 Social proof is everything.
 Your existing customers are the best way to convince new shoppers to purchase from you.
 Once an order is delivered, send your customers an automated email requesting a review/ rating on the product they purchased.

 Online shopping comes with the peril of anonymity when it comes to shopping.
 As a result, a person would think twice before leaving a full cart behind in a physical store.
 But they would gladly do it on an online store if they change their minds at the last time.

 A Baymard Institute study suggests that nearly 81.4% of people abandon their shopping carts.

 But an abandoned cart does not mean that the consumer has lost interest in the product or the deal you’re offering.
 They just need a little motivation to be brought back to complete the purchase.
-This is where you need an abandoned cart email automation in place.
+This is where you need Shopify abandoned cart apps in place.